VerenaG/VerenaG.github.io/README.md

 The fundamental purpose of a container is to store multiple objects in a single container object.
 Different kinds of containers have different characteristics: speed, size, and ease of use.
 The choice of container depends on the characteristics and behavior you require.

 Die Container können in zwei Arten unterschieden werden:
-- Standard Container

-Deque, list, vector, map, set
+- Standard Container: deque, list, vector, map, set

 - Container Adapters